visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Integrator
 """"""""""

-See Integrator attributes that are common to all PICS operators.
+See Integrator attributes that are common to all ICS operators.

 Step Length
 """""""""""

-See Step Length attributes that are common to all PICS operators.
+See Step Length attributes that are common to all ICS operators.

 Tolerances
 """"""""""

-See Tolerance attributes that are common to all PICS operators.
+See Tolerance attributes that are common to all ICS operators.

 Appearance
 ^^^^^^^^^^

 The appearance tab specifies how the LCS will be rendered.
-In addition to the Appearance attributes common to all PICS operators, the LCS operator supports the following attributes.
+In addition to the Appearance attributes common to all ICS operators, the LCS operator supports the following attributes.

 Seed Generation